Galley Bay Resort and Spa and Barbados

 A lovely free form pool with a waterfall feature sits in the center of the resort, surrounded by thatched umbrellas and pairs of loungers.
 Alternatively, enjoy a dip in the sea, an invigorating beach walk or relax on one of the loungers that sit under the palms on the fringe of the beach.

 As the resort backs onto a nature reserve, you can join birdwatching tours where you might spot a pelican or frigate bird.
 On the second Monday of every month there’s a complimentary croquet tournament.

-The resort also offers croquet, tennis, billiards, table tennis, garden tours and non-motorised watersports including kayaking, windsurfing, Hobie Cat and Sunfish Sailing and stand up paddle boarding.
-There’s a well-equipped fitness centre.
+The resort also offers croquet, tennis, billiards, table tennis, garden tours and non-motorized water sports including kayaking, windsurfing, Hobie Cat and Sunfish Sailing and stand up paddle boarding.
+There’s a well-equipped fitness center.

-There’s no dive shop onsite, but the hotel can organise this for you with one of the many dive operators on the island.
+There’s no dive shop onsite, but the hotel can organize this for you with one of the many dive operators on the island.

 Food & drink

 The three open-air restaurants and a casual grill offer plenty of dining options, all with views across the Caribbean Sea.
 You also have the choice of three bars dotted around the resort.
 Menus are Euro-Caribbean; featuring fresh produce (some grown in gardens on-site) and lots of local seafood.
 The dishes can be quite creative, including coffee-dusted beef or cornmeal-crusted tuna.

 The Seagrape is the resort's main restaurant; with a laid-back atmosphere and serving breakfast, lunch and dinner.
 It’s right alongside the beach so in the evening you can enjoy live music while the Caribbean waves lap on the shore.